 — Clifton Fadiman

-I love a well-written post about my adoptive city, Lisbon.
-I love to see her portrayed in a different light and I love when the writer falls in love with the same things that I do for the same reasons.
+I love a well-written post about my adoptive city.
+I love to see her portrayed in a different light, and I love when the writer falls in love with the same things that I do for the same reasons.

 Also, get the spelling of Bairro Alto right, please.

-If you can’t see yourself leaving Lisbon without buying a tile, go to Fábrica Sant’Anna instead.
-Get some hand painted tiles and a guided tour.
-Make your visit to Lisbon count not just in numbers.
+If you can’t see yourself leaving Lisbon without buying a tile, go to one of these tile shops in Lisbon instead.
+Get some hand-painted tiles and a guided tour.

-No, I really mean to ask this.
-I don’t know the appeal of it or if people gravitate towards those stores because they’re short on time or if they just don’t care what kind of cheap souvenir they bring home.
+I don’t know the appeal of those souvenir shops in Baixa or if people gravitate towards those stores because they’re short and don’t care what kind of cheap souvenir they bring home.

 These shops are a ripoff!
 Authentic (pun intended) tourist traps!
 I can’t think of a nicer way to say this because there isn’t one.

-Here’s a note to the people who think cities should be kept pristine clean just to make their visit more comfortable: come back in 2017 when all the improvements are done.
+Here’s a note to the people who think cities should be kept pristine clean to make their visit more comfortable: come back after 2017.
 Cais do Sodré and Saldanha are two of the areas I most look forward to seeing (and showing you).